Mining and Milling Trades at Risk of Asbestos Exposure

 Asbestos in the Mining and Milling Industry

-Also a mineral, asbestos exists naturally in the environment and is commonly found in underground rock and soil deposits.
+Also a mineral, asbestos exists naturally in the environment and is commonly found in underground rock and soil deposits while mining.
 Because of its fire-retardant and insulating traits, asbestos was used extensively in many construction materials and projects.
 This resulted in many industry employees being exposed to the mineral over an extended period.

 Since the mining and milling industry base their business on the extraction and breaking down of natural materials, minerals, and more, employees that work in these trades are at high risk for dangerous levels of exposure.
 Only recently was the mineral discovered to be harmful to human health, leaving a wide gap for occupational exposure to occur.